P.O. Box 470, Willits, CA 95490-0470, USA

 info@foothillmodelworks.com

-Welcome to Foothill Model Works’ new home on the net!
+Welcome to Foothill Model Works’ home on the net!
 This set of web pages is designed to provide our customers and friends with an online reference to our company and our products.
 Always a work in progress, please check back here from time to time.
 We now have our entire catalog of currently shipping products presented online.
 Drop me a line and tell me what you think or what other information you would like presented here.

 New Products!